 Mistake 1: Agreeing to Insurance

 It’s a classic blackjack mistake that beginners make, and it’s also a classic move by the dealers.
-You should already know that insurance is a side bet in blackjack.
-We highly discourage taking any side bets for the sake of the transparency of the game.
+You should already know that insurance is a side bet in blackjack (click the link to read more).
+We highly discourage taking any side bets for the sake of the transparency of the game, that in itself can be a mistake to begin with.

 The basic idea of insurance is straightforward.
 If the dealer’s upcard is an Ace, you have the liberty to place a bet that the dealer will have a blackjack.
 It means you will lose your initial deposit, but the insurance bet will pay on a ratio of 2:1.
 But the chances of the dealer’s hole card being high-value is around 30%, so your chance of winning go down as well.